Gog and Magog: Names

-The Biblical "Gog and Magog" possibly gave derivation of the name Gogmagog, a legendary British giant.
+The biblical "Gog and Magog" may have given rise to the name Gogmagog, a legendary British giant.
 (Note: The giant mentioned by Geoffrey of Monmouth in Historia Regum Britanniae (1136 AD).)
 A later corrupted folk rendition in print altered the tradition around Gogmagog and Corineus with two giants Gog and Magog, with whom the Guildhall statues came to be identified.